The Power of Static Pricing for Reusable Resources: Model and Preliminaries

 \section{Model and Preliminaries}

 We consider a service provider that has $C$ units of a single reusable resource.
 There are $M$ classes of price-sensitive customers and all these units are shared across the $M$ classes.
-Customers of class $ j $ arrive according to a Poisson process with rate $ \Lambda_j >0 $.
+Customers of class $j$ arrive according to a Poisson process with rate $\Lambda_j >0$.
 Each class $j$ customer has an i.i.d. valuation for the service drawn from a known distribution whose cumulative distribution and probability density functions are denoted by $F_j$ and $f_j$, respectively.
 Upon arrival, customers of class $j$ purchase the service if their valuation exceeds the current price $p^j$.
 If no units are available, customers immediately leave without service.
-Serving a customer corresponds to using one unit of the reusable resource, which has a service time distribution with mean $1/\mu^j$.
+Serving a class $j$ customer corresponds to using one unit of the reusable resource, which has a general service time distribution $G_j$ with mean $1/\mu^j$.
+Naturally, $G_j$ belongs to the class of non-negative distributions with finite means, denoted by $\mathcal{D}_{service}$.
 We assume that the service times are independent of customers valuations and i.i.d. across all customers in the same class.
-We focus on exponential service times until Section \ref{sec:general}.
-This model directly corresponds to the classical Erlang loss system.
-The firm incurs a cost to serve customers, but we can assume this cost is 0 without loss of generality.
+This model directly corresponds to the classical Erlang loss system with general service times.
+The firm may incur a cost to serve customers, but we can assume this cost is zero without loss of generality.